Panos61/spotify-lite/README.md

 const spotifyApi = new SpotifyWebApi();
 ```

  In this example below, I want to get my saved tracks from the API.
-To be authorized, I used the * *setAccessToken()* * function.
-But what all of the rest code is about?
-It's a [React-Redux](https://react-redux.js.org/) action file in which we use the Spotify API that we set above.
+In order to be authorized, I used the *setAccessToken()* function.
+But what all of the rest of the code is about?
+It is a [React-Redux](https://react-redux.js.org/) action file in which we use the Spotify API that we set above.
 I won't go in an in-depth analysis of the React-Redux library now.

 ```typescript
 export const getSavedTracks = () => {